 Operating segments are reported in a manner which is consistent with the internal reporting provided to the highest executive decision-maker.
 The highest executive decision-maker is the function which is responsible for the allocation of resources and assessment of the income of the operating segment.
 In Duni, this function has been identified as Group Management, which makes strategic decisions.
-As from January 1, 2017, Duni’s segment reporting covers four business areas, based on the operating income following allocation of shared expenses to each business area.
+Duni’s segment reporting covers four business areas, based on the operating income following allocation of shared expenses to each business area.
 For a detailed description, see Note 5.

 2.4 Translation of foreign currency